 Policy 2.4.3 The City will update and refine maintenance-related policies and operating procedures every three years.
 Policy 2.4.4 The City will implement bicycle-friendly maintenance procedures and maintain bicycle facilities appropriately.
 The City intends to review and implement transportation safety and operation improvements as needed.
-Policy 2.5.1 The City will identify and analyze roadways where speed related collisions constitute a higher percentage of all crashes in order to prescribe engineering or enforcement countermeasures, consistent with the Urban Street Design Guidelines, to address excessive vehicle speeds.
+Policy 2.5.1 The City will identify and analyze roadways where speed-related collisions constitute a higher percentage of all crashes in order to prescribe engineering or enforcement countermeasures, consistent with the Urban Street Design Guidelines, to address excessive vehicle speeds.
 Policy 2.5.2 The City will analyze locations with significantly higher crash rates to develop projects and programs, consistent with the Urban Street Design Guidelines, to reduce both the number of crashes and the overall crash rate.
-The City is committed to improving safety through a wide array of initiatives Policy 2.5.3 The City will track and report the results of safety improvement programs and projects annually.
-Policy 2.5.4 The City will seek to maximize capacity of existing streets by investing in technology such as improved controllers, expanding the coordinated signal system and Intelligent Transportation Systems.
+Policy 2.5.3 The City will track and report the results of safety improvement programs and projects annually.
+Policy 2.5.4 The City will seek to maximize capacity of existing streets by investing in technology such as improved controllers, expanding the coordinated signal system and implementing Intelligent Transportation Systems.
 Policy 2.5.5 The City intends for all traffic signals to be part of a coordinated signal system by 2030.
-Policy 2.5.6 The City intends to replace 50 obsolete signal controllers annually in order to maintain the efficient operation of the City's intersections.
-The City currently maintains over 650 signalized intersections Policy 2.5.7 The City intends for a minimum of 90% of transportation detections systems (loops and video detectors) to be operable at all times, and failed detection devices to be repaired within 30 calendar days.
-The City will complete at least 150 miles of bikeway facilities within the city by 2015, and an additional 350 miles by 2030.
-(See figure 6) Policy 2.6.1 The City will require bicycle lanes designed consistent with the Urban Street Design Guidelines, on all new or reconstructed roadways within the city, where feasible.
-Where bicycle lanes are not feasible, justifications will be included as part of the road preliminary design process and alternative bike routes will be identified.
+Policy 2.5.6 The City intends to replace 50 obsolete signal controllers annually in order to maintain the efficient operation of the City's signalized intersections.
+Policy 2.5.7 The City intends for a minimum of 90% of transportation detection systems (loops and video detectors) to be operable at all times, and failed detection devices to be repaired within 30 calendar days.